13th ANNUAL NAPPC INTERNATIONAL CONFERENCE

 The Task Forces are made up of disparate, interested parties who work to accomplish one specific pollinator related task.

-List of Task Forces and Descriptions from 2012:
+List of Task Forces and Descriptions:

 View the Agriculture Task Force Page by clicking here.

 Bat- Create tri-national pollinating bat brochures and create a White Paper committee.

 Bee Competition – Compile a list of peer reviewed publications.
 Work to develop a complete resource outlining native bee and honey bee interactions.

 Bombus- Work with IUCN and other programs to support bumble bees and to expand on and publish the Bombus White Paper.

 Citizen, Education and Outreach (C.E.O.) - Create and support monitoring via citizen science; disseminate the BeeSmart™ School Garden Kit, Nature’s Partner’s Curriculum; the BeeSmart™ Pollinator Gardener App; and look for speaking opportunities.